ai-society-governance/ai-society-governance.github.io/index.md

 ## Registration

 Participation is free, but registration is required.
-If you would like to attend the workshop, please [register here](URL_DU_FORMULAIRE) by **December XX, 2026**.
-For any questions, please contact us at [email].
+If you would like to attend the workshop, <a class="primary-link" href="URL_REGISTRATION">register here</a> by December XX, 2026.
+For any questions, please contact us at <a class="primary-link" href="mailto:mail">mail</a>.

 ## Poster session

 A poster session will be held during the lunch break.
-If you would like to present a poster, please submit a title and short abstract to [email] by November 30, 2026.
+If you would like to present a poster, please submit a title and short abstract to a class="primary-link" href="mailto:mail">mail</a> by November 30, 2026.
 Selection decisions will be communicated shortly thereafter.

 ## Organizers